Using Ice / Cold Water Immersion After Workouts Will Impair Muscle and Strength Gains, as well as Vascular Adaptations

 - study 2 - 9 active men performed a bout of single-leg strength exercises on separate days, followed by CWI or ACT to elucidate the acute effects and potential mechanisms that explain the reduced gains in the chronic training study

-- Roberts, et al. "Post-exercise cold water immersion attenuates acute anabolic signalling and long-term adaptations in muscle to strength training."
+- Roberts, et al. "Post-exercise cold water immersion attenuates acute anabolic signaling and long-term adaptations in muscle to strength training."
 The Journal of Physiology (2015): Accepted article.

 - Yamane, M., N. Ohnishi, and T. Matsumoto.
 "Does Regular Post-exercise Cold Application Attenuate Trained Muscle Adaptation?."
 International journal of sports medicine (2015).